oversees the implementation of the QA Child Safety Policy & Procedures for Quakers Australia and all its activities.

 (f) To provide policy and procedural advice in situations where a minor may have been subjected to abuse, including the legal obligations which may exist in relation to reporting alleged abuse in the relevant jurisdiction; and

-(g) To inform the Yearly Meeting Secretary, without delay, of any alleged or suspected abuse of a minor while under the responsibility of the Religious Society of Friends.
+(g) To inform the QA Coordinator, without delay, of any alleged or suspected abuse of a minor while under the responsibility of the Religious Society of Friends.

 Who is my Child Protection Contact Friend?